-For AWS EC2 some instances require original base image to be restored - this is especially true for Windows-based clients where license relates to the original disk image.
-If image is not left, vProtect can only restore such guests by creating new one from the new image (as a root device) that is available and attach data volumes.
+For AWS EC2 some instances require the original base image to be restored - this is especially true for Windows-based clients where license relates to the original disk image.
+If an image is not left, vProtect can only restore such guests by creating a new one from the new image (as a root device) that is available and attach data volumes.
 AMIs are kept as long as the particular backup is going to use them and will be removed together.

-For such guests we recommend to enable Windows (or Linux) image required option in your Hypervisor Manager details
+For such guests, we recommend to enable Windows (or Linux) image required option in your Hypervisor Manager details

 Notice that vProtect needs sometimes to transfer EBS volumes between AZ if it resides in a different AZ then the node - AWS charges for intra-AZ transfers

-Recommended deployment is in the same AZ as the VMs that node is going to protect to limit number of transfers
+Recommended deployment is in the same AZ as the VMs that node is going to protect to limit the number of transfers

 Hypervisor-specific settings in Node Configuration

-All of the configuration parameters in Hypervisors tab in Node Configuration are applied to all nodes with this configuration - regardless of which hypervisor it is attached to.
+All of the configuration parameters in the Hypervisors tab in Node Configuration are applied to all nodes with this configuration - regardless of which hypervisor it is attached to.
 This implies that Proxmox settings such as compression will have to be the same on all hypervisors handled by nodes having the same configuration assigned will have to be the same on all of these hypervisors.

 To use these settings with different values for some hypervisors you need to assign separate nodes and define separate node configurations.
-Finally assign separate nodes for these hypervisors.
+Finally, assign separate nodes for these hypervisors.

 Inventory synchronization - duplicated UUID

-In some cases it may happen that the same storage was previously detected with a different setup and remained in the database.
+In some cases, it may happen that the same storage was previously detected with a different setup and remained in the database.